Make the next great podcast trailer

 Get your trailer out there.

-Once you have a trailer, use it wisely.
+After you have a trailer, use it wisely.
 If you’re launching a new podcast or starting a new season, use your trailer to build hype on social media.
 Share links that ask your followers to listen to your trailer or to post it directly on social media themselves.
 You can even embed your trailer on your or someone else’s website.

 If you want to reach new audiences, consider cross-promoting your trailer.
 Find podcasters to partner with, and share each other’s trailers on your respective shows to boost the number of ears your trailer can reach.